bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:41 PM CT, March 27</p>
+<p class="updated_time"> Latest data: 12:12 AM CT, March 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 45°, which is 41° *colder* than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 47°, which is 2° **warmer** than yesterday.
+Tomorrow is expected to be 12° **warmer** than today.

 Currently:

-- 35°
+- 34°
-- Clear
+- Mostly Clear
-- 62% humidity
+- 71% humidity
-- 8 mph wind
+- 9 mph wind
-- 0% cloud cover
+- 15% cloud cover
-- 44 AQI 🟩
+- 43 AQI 🟩
-- 0.72 inches of rain and 0.03 inches of snow in the past 24 hours
+- 0.57 inches of rain and 0.03 inches of snow in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>